Shugur-Network/docs/README.md

 ## About Shugur Relay

-Shugur Relay is a production-ready Nostr relay built in Go with CockroachDB for distributed storage.
+Shugur Relay is a enterprise grade Nostr relay built in Go with CockroachDB for distributed storage.
 It's designed for operators who need reliability, observability, and horizontal scale.

 ## Local Development